samsung-cnct/solas/docs/gitlab.md

 ## Chart Repositories Only:

-* If this is a migration from a previous solas-derived repo, create a `build` folder at the project root.
-Create `build/test.sh` and `build/build.sh`.
-Copy in the contents of the [test.sh](https://github.com/samsung-cnct/solas-chart/blob/master/build/test.sh) and [build.sh](https://github.com/samsung-cnct/solas-chart/blob/master/build/build.sh) templates.
-Move `Chart.yaml.in` inside the `build` folder.
+* If this is a migration from a previous solas-derived repo:
+  - create a `build` folder at the project root
+  - create `build/test.sh` and `build/build.sh`
+  - copy in the contents of the [test.sh](https://github.com/samsung-cnct/solas-chart/blob/master/build/test.sh) and [build.sh](https://github.com/samsung-cnct/solas-chart/blob/master/build/build.sh) templates
+  - run `chmod 755 build/test.sh build/build.sh`
+  - move `Chart.yaml.in` inside the `build` folder.

 * Edit `build/Chart.yaml.in`